helpermethod/mr/README.md

 mr
 ```

-A browser window with the new Merge Request will open in your browser.
+A window with the new Merge Request will open in your browser.